nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 ## Testing our implementation

-In order to test our implementation, we'll take our previous example - the one that showed how a naive implementation would fail to maintain lexical scoping:
+In order to test our implementation, we'll take our previous example - the one that showed how a naive implementation would fail to maintain static scoping:

 ```ocaml
 let y = 1 in